ebukaracer/EzTransitions/README.md

 ```

 ## Samples and Best Practices

-After installation, use the menu option: `Racer > EzTransitions > Import Elements` to import the prebuilt elements(prefabs, transitions, etc) of this package, which will speed up your workflow.
-In the case of any updates to newer versions, use the menu option: `Racer > EzTransitions > Import Elements(Force)`.
+- In the case of any updates to newer versions, use the menu option: `Racer > EzTransitions > Import Elements(Force)`.

-Optionally import this package's demo from the package manager's `Samples` tab.
+- Optionally import this package's demo from the package manager's `Samples` tab.

-To remove this package completely(leaving no trace), navigate to: `Racer > EzTransitions > Remove package`
+- To remove this package completely(leaving no trace), navigate to:  `Racer > EzTransitions > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.